By Rick Steves

-Since point-to-point train tickets are cheap in Slovakia, as they are throughout Eastern Europe, a rail pass isn't likely to save you much money.
+Since point-to-point train tickets are cheap in Slovakia, as they are in most of its neighboring countries (but not Austria), a rail pass isn't likely to save you much money.
 The main reason to buy a rail pass in this region is to avoid the hassle of buying tickets as you go.
 If a rail pass happens to match the countries you plan to visit, it can be a smart choice.
-If you're just dipping your toes into Slovakia from Austria (rather than exploring more of the region), you're probably save money just buying a point-to-point train ticket to Bratislava (about $15 in second class from Vienna).
+If you're just dipping your toes into Slovakia from Austria (rather than exploring more of the region), you'll probably save money just buying a point-to-point train ticket to Bratislava (about $10 in second class from Vienna).

 How do I see whether a rail pass makes sense for my trip in particular?

 Use this map to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train.
 (Dotted lines show ferry routes and dashed lines show bus routes, neither of which are covered by rail passes.)

 • More tips for figuring out whether a pass makes sense for your trip

 • The basics on choosing among rail passes

 • More tips on how to save money by fine-tuning your rail pass

 • Advice on deciding between first and second class